qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/taudem/specialized_grid_analysis_tools/dinfinitytransportlimitedaccumulation.rst

 ``Transport Capacity Grid`` [raster]
   A grid giving the transport capacity at each grid cell for the transport limited accumulation function.
-In the application to erosion this grid woul give the transport capacity of the carrying flow.
+In the application to erosion this grid would give the transport capacity of the carrying flow.

 ``Outlets Shapefile`` [vector: point]